 - how to recognize medical signs and symptoms that may limit or prevent effective use of the respirator.

-Training must be provided prior to initial use, unless acceptable training was provided by another employer within the past 12 months.
-Re-training is required annually and when workplace conditions change, a new type of respirator is used, or when inadequacies in the employee’s use or knowledge indicates need.
+Training must be provided prior to initial use unless acceptable training was provided by another employer within the past 12 months.
+Re-training is required annually and when workplace conditions change, a new type of respirator is used, or when inadequacies in the employee’s use or knowledge indicate need.
 View the example of record keeping for this training.

 Helpful Documents and Contact Information: